 - cleaning utensils thoroughly after using them for raw food

 - not washing raw meat or poultry, since washing may spray harmful bacteria around the kitchen.

 You can read more about preventing food poisoning here.

 Most staph skin infections are treated with a course of antibiotics.

 Simple ones can be treated at home.
 Serious ones need to be treated in hospital with intravenous antibiotics and other treatments.

-Some Staph aureus is resistant to many antibiotics.
-A serious resistance is to an antibiotic called methicillin and is known as Methicillin-Resistant Staphylococcus Aureus (MRSA), and can cause severe infections unable to be treated by most antibiotics.
+Some staph aureus is resistant to many antibiotics.
+Methicillin-Resistant Staphylococcus Aureus (MRSA) has a strong resistance to an antibiotic called methicillin and can cause severe infections that cannot be treated using most antibiotics.

-As a result of MRSA, doctors have become more cautious about prescribing antibiotics, and people are warned about taking them only if there is a clear need for the medicine.
-This will help reduce the risks of bacteria become resistant to antibiotics.
+With the development of MRSA, doctors have become more cautious about prescribing antibiotics, and people have been warned against taking them unless there is a clear need.
+Doing this will help reduce the risk of bacteria become resistant to antibiotics.